remomueller/documentation/macosx/171-install-nginx-with-extra-modules.md

 Specifically, `headers-more-nginx-module` will be installed in order to remove server and x-powered-by headers for better security using `more_clear_headers`.

-[SPDY](http://en.wikipedia.org/wiki/SPDY) will be installed in order to compress HTTP headers and decrease web page load latency.
+[SPDY](http://en.wikipedia.org/wiki/SPDY) will be installed in order to compress HTTP headers and decrease web page load.

 ### Compiling OpenSSL 1.0.1+ requirement for SPDY